LockedJCE/Social-Mongoose/README.md

     WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
   ## Installation
-To get started clone this repository using
+To get started clone this repository run npm i to install all the necessary files with "mongoose" and "express".
 <br>
 ```terminal
 git clone git@github.com:LockedJCE/Social-Mongoose.git